 She worked a lot and had many opportunities to work with famous photographers.
 In London, she met Susan Strasberg, who pushed Evelina to sign up for a seminar ot the Actors Studio.
 Here she began to perform, off-Broodway, as in Rome where she took part in Woody Allens Annie and I.

 In her home town she began filming on television with Padre Pio for Rai Uno and La Guerra è Finita.
 On the big screen she made an appearance in Casomai, of A. D’Alatri, and the short film Una Bellissima Bambina of M. Calopresti for the 2004 Venice Film Festival.

 Between cinema and theater, she still returns every once in a while to being photographed as a model for various high-end magazines.
 In her everyday life she loves animals, good food, and old friends.
-She is a Cancer, with ascendant Scorpion, and she alternates between moments of laziness ond periods full of energy, including extreme sports.

 In 2007/2008 was leading actor in Breaking the silence a spot against Women Abuse, produced for E.U.
 Her latest appereance in an american film was Alexander the Great directed by Oliver Stone.